-n 2035 We will provide We will regulate We will partner We will advocate B1 Townsites develop in a manner that retains their unique identity and encourages community connection, safety and vibrancy.
-Upgrades to townsites and public spaces that emphasise what makes them special, including street furniture, landscaping and pathways.
+In 2035 We will provide We will regulate We will partner We will advoca Townsites develop in a retail their unique identity and community connection, d encourages Upgrades to townsites and public spaces that emphasise what makes them special, including street furniture, landscaping and pathways.
 Through character studies and place plans that encourage best possible outcomes.
 With community members to seek input and feedback on new infrastructure plans such as playgrounds.
-To the Western Australian Planning Commission (WAPC) for greater input into local decision making and to improve local planning outcomes.
-B2 Active lifestyles are supported through a range of facilities, sports and recreation opportunities and public open space.
-A variety of high quality, bookable spaces that support individual, team, competitive and casual sports and leisure pursuits.
+To the Western Australian Planning Commission (WA greater input into local demaking and to improve local planning outcomes.
+Active lifestyles are sup range of facilities, sport opportunities and publi s and recreation A variety of high quality, bookable spaces that support individual, team, competitive and casual sports and leisure pursuits.
 With state government, sporting associations, local clubs and businesses to build opportunities for sports participation.
-B3 Community halls, libraries and other facilities continue to evolve to meet our community's needs.
+Community halls, library continue to evolve to m needs.
 Functional spaces and supportive staff to build the capacity and wellbeing of our community, maintaining and renewing existing assets before building new ones.
 With community groups to activate these spaces with programs, events and initiatives to meet community needs.
-For greater financial assistance as a tourism destination to maintain the assets used by both community and visitors.
-B4 A well-connected network of paths, cycle trails, roads and transport options allows safe movement through and between townsites.
-Maintenance of existing roads and paths, and connection of missing pathways.
+For greater financial assist as a tourism destination to maintain the assets used b community and visitors.
+A well-connected netwo roads and transport opt movement through and ions allows safe Maintenance of existing roads and paths, and connection of missing pathways.
 With RAC on a Safer Speeds Trial to improve road safety, and with local clubs and organisations to improve management of our trail network.
-To the Department of Transport for additional funding to support infrastructure and public transport services.
-B5 Residents and seasonal workers have access to a diverse range of housing options that meet their needs and budgets.
-Short-stay accommodation to keep homes available for residents, and implement a planning framework that supports a range of housing types reflective of community needs.
+To the Department of Tran for additional funding to s infrastructure and public transport services.
+Residents and seasonal to a diverse range of ho meet their needs and bu using options that Short-stay accommodation to keep homes available for residents, and implement a planning framework that supports a range of housing types reflective of community needs.
 With community groups to support better outcomes for community members experiencing homelessness.
-To state government to intervene around homelessness and support construction of social housing.
-B6 Our built environment is functional, sustainable, accessible, safe, and sympathetic to the surrounds.
+To state government to int around homelessness and support construction of so housing.
+Our built environment is sustainable, accessible, to the surrounds.
 Accessible, well-maintained community facilities that are easy-to-use, fit-for-purpose and adapt to our ageing population.
 By enforcing standards of construction.
 With landscaping, design and development professionals to share knowledge through robust design review processes.
+Mys